ibm-vpc/terraform-provider-ibm/website/docs/d/is_snapshot_instance_profiles.html.markdown

 You can specify the following arguments for this data source.

-- `identifier` - (Required, String) The image identifier.
+- `identifier` - (Required, String) The snapshot identifier.

 ## Attribute Reference

 After your data source is created, you can read values from the following attributes.

-- `id` - The unique identifier of the ImageInstanceProfileCollection.
+- `id` - The unique identifier of the SnapshotInstanceProfileCollection.
-- `instance_profiles` - (List) A page of instance profiles compatible with the image.
+- `instance_profiles` - (List) A page of instance profiles compatible with the snapshot.

     Nested schema for **instance_profiles**:
 	- `href` - (String) The URL for this virtual server instance profile.